Chocolate Egg Liquor Gugelhupf

 Make the egg liquor:

-• Place the vanilla beans or vanilla bean paste, the egg yolks and the powdered sugar in a stand mixer.
+2. Place the vanilla beans or vanilla bean paste, the egg yolks, and the powdered sugar in a stand mixer.
 Alternately, use a hand mixer.
 Either appliance should be fitted with the whisk attachment.

-• Transfer the mixture to a double boiler.
-If you don’t have a double boiler, place a smaller saucepan inside a slightly larger one that is filled with one inch of water.
+5. Transfer the mixture to a double boiler.
+If you don't have a double boiler, place a smaller saucepan inside a slightly larger one filled with one inch of water.
 Place the mixture in the smaller pan to heat.

-• Transfer the egg liquor to a bottle, seal, and place in the refrigerator until ready to drink.
+7. Transfer the egg liquor to a bottle, seal it, and place it in the refrigerator until ready to drink.

 Make the cake:

-• Beat the eggs and white granulated sugar together on medium-high speed until creamy.
+4. Beat the eggs and white granulated sugar together until creamy.

-• Add the dark batter on top of the light batter in the pan.
+8. Add the dark batter on top of the light batter.
 Use a fork to swirl the batter in a spiral motion to create the marbling effect.

-• Transfer to a wire rack fitted over a parchment paper lined baking sheet.
+11. Transfer to a wire rack fitted over a parchment paper-lined baking sheet.
 Let cool completely.

 Make the chocolate glaze:

-• Melt the chocolate in a double boiler.
-If the chocolate is too thick to use as a glaze, add some vegetable shortening a teaspoon at a time until the chocolate is spreadable.
+1. Melt the chocolate in a double boiler.
+If the chocolate is too thick to use as a glaze, add some vegetable shortening, a teaspoon at a time, until the chocolate is spreadable.

 You may also like